What Is Hookah: Fine Instrument for Smoking Weed and Shisha

 - The tobacco bowl — where the incineration process occurs.

-- The body — a long brass or plastic pipe which conducts the smoke down from the bowl to the water dish.
+- The body — a long brass or plastic pipe that conducts the smoke down from the bowl to the water dish.

 - Water jar — the part where the filtration process takes place.
 It is often referred to as the vase, made either of glass or plastic.